oswaltryan/usb-if-cv-suite-automator/README.md

     1.  **Prepare External Drive:** Plug in your external results drive and ensure Windows has assigned it the letter **`Z:`**.
     2.  **Run the Setup Script:** Right-click `C:\cv_suite_testing\scripts\system_setup.bat` and select **"Run as administrator"**.
 The script will verify that the `Z:` drive exists and deploy the autostart agent shortcut for you.
     3.  **Disable Windows Login:** The script **cannot** perform this step.
-You must still manually disable the password requirement for login for the cross-OS automation to work.
+You must still manually disable the password requirement for login.
     ---

 ## Workflow & Usage